Eugène de Beauharnais: Viceroy of Italy

-During the War of the Fifth Coalition, Eugène was put in command of the Army of Italy with some highly competent generals like Grenier, Charpentier, and the future marshal MacDonald accompanying him as advisers and officers.
-In April 1809, he fought and lost the Battle of Sacile against the Austrian army of the Archduke John, but Eugène's troops won the rematch at the Battle of the Piave in May and the Battle of Raab in June.
+During the War of the Fifth Coalition, Eugène was put in command of the Army of Italy with some highly competent generals like Grenier, Charpentier, and the future marshal Étienne MacDonald accompanying him as advisers and officers.
+In April 1809, he fought and lost the Battle of Sacile against the Austrian army of Archduke John, but Eugène's troops won the rematch at the Battle of the Piave in May and the Battle of Raab in June.
 After the Battle of Aspern-Essling, Napoleon recalled the Army of Italy to Austria.
 After joining the main army on the island of Lobau in the Danube, Eugène took part in the Battle of Wagram.

-Napoleon considered making Eugene regent of France during the Russian campaign but ultimately decided against this.
-During the campaign, Eugène again commanded the Army of Italy (IV Corps) with which he fought in the Battle of Borodino and the Battle of Maloyaroslavets.
-After Napoleon and then Joachim Murat had left the retreating army, Eugène took command of the remnants and led it back to Germany in 1813.
+Napoleon considered making Eugène regent of France during the invasion of Russia but ultimately decided against this.
+During the campaign, Eugène again commanded the Army of Italy (IV Corps), with a total force of 80,000 men.
+He fought at the battles of Ostrovno, Vitebsk, Smolensk, Borodino, Maloyaroslavets, Krasnoi, and the Berezina.
+After Napoleon and then Joachim Murat had left the retreating army in December 1812, Eugène took command of the remnants of the Grande Armée at Poznań.
+He led the retreat to Leipzig from January to May 1813, then served under Napoleon at the Battle of Lützen.
+Eugène then returned to Italy, where he set about reorganizing his troops and preparing the defence against the Austrian Empire.

-During the German campaign of 1813, Eugène took part in the Battle of Lützen.
-Napoleon then sent him back to Italy, where he organised the defence against the Austrians, holding out on the Mincio until Napoleon's abdication in 1814.
+Despite the defection of Murat's Kingdom of Naples in January 1814, and pressure from his Bavarian father-in-law, Eugène refused to defect to the Coalition, while also rejecting calls to leave behind his kingdom and join Napoleon in the defence of France.
+During the Italian Campaign of 1813-1814, he commanded a series of engagements in the Po Valley in order to slow down the enemy advance, which were in effect a series of organized retreats up to the river Adige.
+Despite some success against the Austrians at the Battle of the Mincio River on 8 February 1814, and successive victories against the Neapolitan Army, he was beaten at the rivers Taro and Nure.
+On 16 April, five days after Napoleon's abdication of both the French and Italian thrones, Eugène signed the Convention of Schiarino-Rizzino with the Austrian commander Heinrich von Bellegarde, bringing an end to hostilities.
+His attempt to be crowned King of Italy failed after an insurrection in Milan on 20 April, and Eugène finally relinquished control of the kingdom in the Convention of Mantua on 23 April.